vojerr/RSScrollView/README.md

 # RSScrollView
-Custom realization of UIScrollView using UIDynamics
+Custom realization of UIScrollView using UIDynamics on Swift